About swissethics

 • Dr. Susanne Driessen of EKOS (president)

-• Prof. Dr. O. Huber of the EC Geneva
+• Prof. Dr. Pierre-Yves Martin of the EC Geneva

 • Prof. Dr. iur.
 Dominique Sprumont of the EC Vaud